Sudarshan-Prakash-Chavan/Data-Warehousing-with-AWS-Redshift/README.md

       *  Password: [admin user password used at the time of cluster creation]

-**4 Network Settings**
+4. **Network Settings**

-*  Configure the network settings under Additional Configuration.
+  -  Configure the network settings under Additional Configuration.

-**5 Create Cluster**
+5. **Create Cluster**

-*  Click Create cluster.
+  -  Click Create cluster.
 It may take 8 to 10 minutes for the cluster to be ready.

 **Step 5: Access the Query Editor**

-**1 Open the Query**
+1. **Open the Query**

-*  Editor Click on the Query Editor in the Redshift console.
+  -  Editor Click on the Query Editor in the Redshift console.

-**2 Connect to Database**
+2. **Connect to Database**

-*  Use the credentials (username: awsuser, password: [used at the time of redshift cluster creation]) to connect.
+  -  Use the credentials (username: awsuser, password: [used at the time of redshift cluster creation]) to connect.

 **Step 6: Create the Event Table**

-*  Run SQL Command to Create Table:
+  -  Run SQL Command to Create Table:

          CREATE TABLE event1
          ( eventid INTEGER NOT NULL DISTKEY,
          venueid SMALLINT NOT NULL,
          catid SMALLINT NOT NULL,
          dateid SMALLINT NOT NULL SORTKEY,
          eventname VARCHAR(200),
          starttime TIMESTAMP );

 **Step 7: Load Data from S3 to Redshift Use COPY Command:**

     COPY event1 FROM 's3://samplespectrumbucket/allevents_pipe.txt' ##S3 Bucket path
     IAM_ROLE 'arn:aws:iam::846453536904:role/SpectrumRole' ##IAM role created to access s3 bucket
     DELIMITER '|' TIMEFORMAT 'YYYY-MM-DD HH:MI:SS' REGION 'us-east-1';